drimpossible/RanDumb/README.md

 ```
 Arguments you can freely tweak and default hyperparameters are given in the `parse_args` function in `main.py`

-- Note that this code estimates the covariance matrix in one-go, as it is too slow to run the sample-by-sample SLDA.

 ### Results

 ##### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.

 **Notes:** Code given here is not online.
 Explanation below for why it does not vary from an online version.
-This code reaches similar performance as my original (ugly, ginormous) implementations of 100s of traditional methods which are not needed for reproducing RanDumb (±0.8%).
+This code reaches similar performance as my original (ugly, ginormous) implementation entangled with 100s of traditional methods which are not needed for reproducing RanDumb (±0.8%).

 - **Computing covariance:** It is an exact online rank-1 update to compute empirical covariance.
 Online updates are very slow, but this calculation is exact!
 - **Shrinkage estimation:** We want the shrinked covariance.
 Simple way is hyperparameter search over shrinkage parameters, just like other CL methods :)